 I believe that all relationships should be two-sided.
 A push and pull, yin and yang, ebb and flow: balanced.
 When we over apologize, we take ownership for things that are not our own.
 The relationship becomes one-sided, where one person is always in the right and the other is always in the wrong.

 What types of relationships fit into that dynamic?

 Victim/villain comes to mind…

 However you want to characterize it, over apologizing leaves no room for evolution by either party.
 The victim hones her skills at subservience, silence, and carrying burdens that are not her own.
 The villain hones her skills at skirting responsibility, blaming others and excuse-making.
 Both parties lose the opportunity to hone their voice and self-confidence, to develop the skills that accompany a healthy relationship: trust, partnership, humility, honesty, and respect.

 Over apologizing is often the easy route.
-It’s easier to taken on all the blame than to stand up for yourself.
+It’s easier to take on all the blame than it is to stand up for yourself.
 It’s easier to believe that it was all your fault than to examine the things you did right.
 This victim mentality is pervasive and can seep into all aspects of your life if left unchecked.

 So why do we over apologize?

 As I mentioned above, the primary reason we do it is that it’s easier.
 It is the path of least resistance.
 We don’t want to do the hard thing and speak our truth.
 We don’t want to make waves.
 We are biologically programmed to avoid conflict after all!